acaos/python-pep505/README.md

 This package stands on the shoulders of giants.

+PEP 505 was authored by Mark E. Haase and Steve Dower.

 The `.pegen.parser` and `.pegen.tokenizer` modules are from [pegen](https://github.com/we-like-parsers/pegen) by Guido van Rossum, Pablo Galindo, and Lysandros Nikolaou.
 They are included here solely